Skip to main content

 Use Caution

-Moon Phase Charging: Rose Quartz resonates beautifully with lunar energy and is particularly responsive to full moon charging.
-Place your Rose Quartz in direct moonlight overnight during the full moon for a thorough energetic cleanse and recharge.
-For love-attracting intentions, the waxing moon (especially between the new moon and full moon) is the ideal time to program your Rose Quartz, as this phase governs growth, attraction, and drawing things toward you.
-For emotional release work, use the waning moon to charge your Rose Quartz with the intention of letting go of grief, resentment, or self-criticism.
+Moon Phase Charging: Rose Quartz responds well to lunar charging.
+Place it in direct moonlight overnight during the full moon for a full energetic reset.
+For love-attracting intentions, the waxing moon (between new moon and full moon) is the traditional time to program Rose Quartz — this phase is associated with growth and drawing things toward you.
+For emotional release work, use the waning moon to charge Rose Quartz with the intention of letting go of grief, resentment, or self-criticism.

 Avoid the following: